jade-hpc-gpu/docs/jade/index.rst

 Using the JADE Facility
 =======================

-The JADE facility consists of 2 head nodes and 22 NVIDIA `DGX-1 <https://www.scan.co.uk/3xs/info/nvidia-dgx-1>`_ servers, each with 8 GPUs and 40 CPU cores.
+The JADE facility consists of 2 head nodes and 63 NVIDIA DGX-MAX-Q servers, each with 8 GPUs and 40 CPU cores.

 **Accounts**